 Approximately 10,500 people are killed each year in vehicle accidents involving a drunk driver.

-- Approximately 83% of drunk drivers involved in fatal crashes are between the ages of 21 and 44.
+The highest percentage of drunk drivers involved in fatal crashes are between the ages of 21 and 44.
+That age group makes up 27% of all drunk drivers.

 Four times as many males are arrested for impaired driving as females each year.

-- In studies of driver sobriety, on an average weekday, over 12% of drivers randomly pulled over tested positive for illegal drugs, and more than 15% tested positive for drugs on weekend nights.
+In studies about driver sobriety, on an average weekday, over 12% of drivers randomly pulled over tested positive for illegal drugs, and more than 15% tested positive for drugs on weekend nights.

-- Drunk driving accidents are four times more likely to occur at night than during the day.
+Drunk driving accidents are 3.4 times more likely to occur at night than during the day.

 Laws against Drinking and Driving